 My favorite hole is The Raven's signature #16.
 It's a long downhill, dogleg right par 5.
 Measuring 601 yards from the tips and 489 yards from the forward tees this hole welcomes a long, left center tee shot followed by an equally long and well aimed second shot near or on a well- bunkered, roller coaster green.
 From #16 you begin a long, uphill climb through two tough par 4s and finish at a high point on the course.

 After your final putt on #18 you'll drive a long, steep, downhill cart path with lots of switchbacks before returning to the clubhouse for a great lunch, dinner and/or drinks on the normally sunny patio.
 You've earned a beverage of choice following your Rocky Mountain high golf experience at The Raven at Three Peaks.

 Sam Sherstad - Writer, Recreation Travel Reviews

-Caleb Kehrwald, GM/Course Superintendent, and Mark Nickel, Head Pro, and their staff are doing a good job of keeping The Raven at Three Peaks course, shop and restaurant in top shape.
+GM Steve LeDonne and all of Raven's staff have been doing a good job of keeping The Raven at Three Peaks course, shop and restaurant in top shape.
 You'll be pleased with their product and service.